-InSite Editor is automatically installed with CS-Direct.
+The InSite interface is automatically installed with CS-Direct.
 Is is also used by CS-Direct Advantage.
-To enable InSite Editor, you must code your rendering templates to activate InSite Editor for the appropriate asset types.
+To enable the InSite editing and page layout features, you must code your rendering templates to activate these InSite features for the appropriate asset types.